Legal Commentary on Fla. Stat. § 736.1502

 Fla.
 Stat. § 736.1502 provides a list of definitions which apply to the entirety of the Community Property Trust Act.

-The definition of “community property” establishes a key feature of the community property trust: property owned by a community property trust is deemed to be community property in Florida.
-This deeming is at the heart of why community property trusts exist at all.
-If the assets in the trust are deemed to be community property under state law, then the assets should qualify for a full step up in basis (or a step down, in some cases) after the death of one of the spouses who created the trust.
+The definition of “community property” establishes a key feature of the community property trust: property owned by a community property trust is community property in Florida.
+This is at the heart of why community property trusts exist at all.
+If the assets in the trust are community property under state law, then the assets should qualify for a full step up in basis (or a step down, in some cases) after the death of one of the spouses who created the trust.
 26 U.S. Code § 1014(b)(6).
 Thus, the community property trust can result in substantial tax savings when utilized correctly.

-The definition of “community property trust” includes the following interesting requirement: “created on or after July 1, 2021.”
+The definition of “community property trust” includes the following interesting requirement: “created, amended, restated, or modified on or after July 1, 2021.”
 Thus, a trust that complies with every requirement of Fla.
-Stat. § 736.1503 will still fail to be a community property trust if it was created before July 1, 2021.
-This timing requirement might mean that a trust created prior to July 1, 2021, cannot be amended now to make it into a community property trust.
+Stat. § 736.1503 will still fail to be a community property trust if it was last created, amended, restated, or modified before July 1, 2021.
+Thus, any attempts to create such a trust prior to July 1, 2021 must be amended again to comply with the statute.

 The definition of “qualified trustee” limits the possible trustees of a community property trust to individuals who reside in Florida and companies who are “authorized” to act as trustee in Florida.
 Most trusts have no such requirement.
 However, a qualified trustee is only required to be used “during the marriage of the settlor spouses.”
 Fla.
 Stat. § 736.1502(1).
 The statute section also requires that a qualified trustee have certain powers.
 Thus, it may be advisable for the drafter of a community property trust to explicitly state that the qualified trustee has these powers to ensure compliance with the Community Property Trust Act.